Disappearance of Paula Jean Welden: Connecticut State Police investigation

 Alternative theories speculated that Welden had been in unusually high spirits and had decided to run away to start a new life, was going to meet a secret lover and eloped with him, or had become injured and suffered from amnesia.
-Darker theories speculated that Welden was depressed and may have committed suicide, or that she had been kidnapped or murdered.
+Darker theories speculated that Welden was depressed and may have died by suicide, or that she had been kidnapped or murdered.

 At the time of Welden's disappearance, there was no state police organization in Vermont, and the state's attorney, county sheriff and state investigator Almo Franzoni were responsible for finding clues.
 Welden's father pressed the investigators and Governor Mortimer R. Proctor to bring in additional professional law enforcement help.
 Proctor asked Governor Raymond E. Baldwin of Connecticut to lend assistance.
 Connecticut State Police detective Robert Rundle and state policewoman Dorothy Scoville were assigned to the case.
 They interviewed every person who saw, or thought they saw, Welden, and every person who lived along the route she took or who were simply in the vicinity of the Long Trail on that December afternoon.

-Investigators discovered that one of the last people to see Welden alive was a lumberjack named Fred Gadette, who lived along Harbour Road.
-Gadette was in the midst of an argument with his girlfriend when Welden walked by.
+Investigators discovered that one of the last people to see Welden alive was a lumberjack named Fred Gaudette, who lived along Harbour Road.
+Gaudette was in the midst of an argument with his girlfriend when Welden walked by.
 He stormed off in a jealous rage shortly thereafter and, depending on different statements he made, went to his shack and spent the evening by himself or he drove up the travel portion of the trail (where Welden was heading).
 He lied to police on several occasions and was a person of interest, both in 1946 and when the case was revisited in 1952.
-Reportedly, Gadette told at least two people that he knew within a hundred feet where Welden was buried, but later claimed it was just idle talk.
+Reportedly, Gaudette told at least two people that he knew within a hundred feet where Welden was buried, but later claimed it was just idle talk.
 When no evidence was found that a crime had been committed, no body was discovered, and no forensic clues were identified, this avenue of the investigation ended.